 - Cain ME, Ambos HD, Witkowski FX, Sobel BE.
 Fast-Fourier transform analysis of signal-averaged electrocardiograms for identification of patients prone to sustained ventricular tachycardia.
 Circulation 1984; 69:711.

 - Wolzt M, Schmetterer L, Kastner J, et al. Short-term drug effects on the signal-averaged electrocardiogram in healthy men: assessment of intra- and interindividual variability of spectral temporal mapping and time-domain analysis.
 J Pharmacol Exp Ther 1995; 275:1375.

-- Cain ME, Ambos HD, Osborn JL, et al. Therapeutic implications of spectral alterations in ECGs induced by antiarrhythmic drugs (abstract).
+- Cain, ME, Ambos, et al. Therapeutic implications of spectral alterations in ECGs induced by antiarrhythmic drugs (abstract).
 Circulation 1990; 82:III354.